ncatlab/nlab-content/pages/3/1/3/0/313/content.md

 * A diagram of the shape $\{a \to b\}$ in $C$ is the choice of any one [[morphism]] $F_{a b} : X_a \to X_b$ in $C$.

-  Notice that strictly speaking this counts as a _commuting diagram_ , but is a degenrate case of a commuting diagram, since there is only a single morphism involved, which is necessarily equal to itself.
+  Notice that strictly speaking this counts as a _commuting diagram_ , but is a degenerate case of a commuting diagram, since there is only a single morphism involved, which is necessarily equal to itself.

+* If $J$ is the quiver with one object $a$ and one endo-edge $a\to a$, then a diagram of shape $J$ in $C$ consists of a single [[endomorphism]] in $C$.
+Since $a\to a$ and the zero-length path are parallel in $J$, such a diagram only commutes if the endomorphism is an identity.
+Note, in particular, that a single endomorphism can be considered as a diagram with more than one shape (this one and the previous one), and that whether this diagram "commutes" depends on the chosen shape.

 * A diagram of shape the [[poset]] indicated by